What Happens to Car Insurance Liability If your Friend Crashes your Car

 1. The person driving your car should fall under the age group for drivers covered by your insurance policy.

-2. The person driving your car should have a valid license because if he/she does not have a driving license, or has a cancelled or suspended license, your insurance may not cover you.
+2. The person driving your car should have a valid license because if he/she does not have a driving license, or has a canceled or suspended license, your insurance may not cover you.

 3. The person should not be driving under the influence.
 In case your friend was under the influence of alcohol or drugs at the time of the accident, your insurance will not provide coverage.